 The Future of Gut-brain Axis Research

-Researchers aren’t sure yet whether probiotics are producing more GABA, or if lactate is encouraging the body to release more of its own.
-Nevertheless it’s exciting how these neurochemicals elevate working memory , and especially how probiotics are now associated in increasing those levels.
+Researchers aren’t sure yet whether probiotics are producing more GABA or if lactate is encouraging the body to release more of its own.
+Nevertheless, it’s exciting how these neurochemicals elevate working memory -- especially how probiotics are now associated with increasing levels.

-Recent genetic modelling supports probiotic supplementation as one means to positively influence developmental and cognitive disorders.
-And researchers overall are set on future studies to better understand the extensive considerations of the gut-brain axis, especially this research may translate to human results.
+Recent genetic modeling supports probiotic supplementation as one means to positively influence developmental and cognitive disorders.
+Researchers are set on future studies to better understand the extensive considerations of the gut-brain axis, especially since this research may translate to human results.

 The Bottom Line

-Correlations between higher levels of several metabolites, including lactate, GABA and BDNF demonstrate the importance of gut-brain axis research.
-It’s likely that probiotic supplementation will remain a possible candidate to promote healthy memory and learning, including against cognitive disease.
+Correlations between higher levels of several metabolites, including lactate, GABA, and BDNF, demonstrate the importance of gut-brain axis research.
+Probiotic supplementation will likely remain a candidate to promote healthy memory and learning, including against chronic cognitive conditions.

-Taken together, this research provides new evidence for a link between gut health and memory, possibly yielding a path to future treatment options against cognitive diseases, as well as new understandings between the food you eat, your microbiome, and your cognitive health.
+Taken together, these supplements provide new evidence for a link between gut health and memory, possibly yielding a path to future treatment options against cognitive diseases, as well as new understandings between the food you eat, your microbiome, and your cognitive health.

 Ultimately, it’s intriguing how health may require balance in the gut to best feed your brain.
-Certain antibiotic treatments or lifestyle factors may contribute towards imbalance (dysbiosis), where people affected may be losing on critical neurochemicals.
+Specific antibiotic treatments or lifestyle factors may contribute towards imbalance (dysbiosis), where people affected may be losing on critical neurochemicals.

-While there’s no proven method for gut health, there is good reason to take promise in naturally fermented foods, a whole-food diet, and wise choices made alongside your physician in the case of supplementation or other concerns.
+While there’s no proven method for gut health, there is good reason to take promise in naturally fermented foods, a whole-food diet, and wise choices made alongside your physician regarding supplementation or other concerns.

 If you’re worried about your gut-brain axis, try to relax.
-Check your local health food store for naturally fermented foods, and be sure to stay tuned for future research.
+Check your local health food store for naturally fermented foods, and stay tuned for future research.